-Holy crap, Prague has gotten so hip and vegan since I lived there in 2009!
+Vegan Prague, yo.
+Holy crap has Prague has gotten so hip and vegan since I lived there in 2009!
 I used to struggle to find soymilk in cafes there, but now you can even buy vegan cheese from the US!
 The amount of vegan places, hip coffee shops and organic stores has skyrocketed and there are even vegan grocery stores and hipster coffee shops galore.
 Thus, below a totally revamped and expanded vegan Prague guide, yippee!

 Lahůdkové Droždí = nutritional yeast

 Celozrna psenicka mouka = whole wheat flour

 Hladka mouka = fine-grained flour (svetla is bleached and polosvetla is unbleached)